 The Top 15 songs by The Shins along with a couple honorable mentions.
 Spotify playlist of the list included at the bottom.

 15 - Name For You (Heartworms)

 The opener to the Shins 5th album, Name For You is a catchy song, with a catchy chorus.
-Although this album, is almost unanimously their least liked album, you have to respect the drive to think outside the box, as that is what produced their last two albums.
+Although this album is almost unanimously their least liked album, you have to respect the drive to think outside the box, as that is what produced their last two albums.
 They got it right with this song though, a nice driving drum groove, and a lot of interesting harmonies.
-Some more guitar in the later fuller sections may have made the song a bit more exciting, but nevertheless, 16 years after Oh Inverted World, they still got it.
+Some more guitar in the later fuller section may have made the song a bit more exciting, but nevertheless, 16 years after Oh Inverted World, they still got it.

 14 - Girl Sailor (Wincing the Night Away)